powerhome/power-tools/README.md

 ## Views

-Views are the rules that limit the access to actions.
+Views are the rules that limit access to actions.
 For instance, a user may see a `Project` from his department, but not from others.
-That rule could be enforced with a `:department` view, defined like this:
+You can enforce it with a `:department` view, as in the examples below:

 ### Hash Conditions

-This is probably the most commonly used and is useful, for example, when the view can be defined using a where condition in an ActiveRecord context.
-It follows a match condition and will return all objects that meet the criteria and is based off a boolean:
+Probably the most commonly used.
+When the view can be defined using a `where` scope in an ActiveRecord context.
+It follows a match condition and will return all objects that meet the criteria:

 ```ruby
 Consent.define Project, 'Projects' do